Planning as Inference in Epidemiological Models: Discussion

 \subsection{Methodology}

-There appear to be gaps between the fields of control, epidemiology, statistics, policy-making, and probabilistic programming.
+There appear to be {practically very consequential conceptual} gaps between the fields of control, epidemiology, statistics, policy-making, and probabilistic programming.
 To quote \citet{lessler2016trends}, ``the historic separation between the infectious disease dynamics and `traditional' epidemiologic methods is beginning to erode.''
 We, like them, see our work as a new opportunity for ``cross pollination between fields.''
-Again, the most closely related work that we found in the literature is all focused on automatic model parameter estimation from observational data \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary}.
-These methods and the models to which they have been applied could be repurposed for planning, in the way we have shown that it can be done, simply by changing the quantities that they observe to include control optimality variables as we have demonstrated.
-There are at least two existing papers that we have identified that explore using probabilistic programming coupled to epidemiological simulators; \citep{funk2020choices} which used Libbi \citep{murray2013bayesian} and \citep{gram2019hijacking} which used PyProb.
+Again{As discussed earlier}, the most closely related work that we found in the literature is all focused on automatic model parameter estimation from observational data \citep{kypraios2017tutorial,mckinley2018approximate,toni2009approximate,minter2019approximate,chatzilena2019contemporary}.
+These methods and the models to which they have been applied could be repurposed for planning, in the way we have shown that it can be done{as we have demonstrated}, simply by changing the quantities that{random variables} they observe{condition on} to include control optimality variables as we have demonstrated{safety or utility metrics}. {Our emphasis therefore lies on the feasibility of planning as inference using existing software tools for approximate Bayesian inference}.

+There are{Looking closer at the implementation choices, we found} at least two existing papers that we have identified{} that explore using probabilistic programming coupled to epidemiological simulators; \citep{funk2020choices} which used Libbi \citep{murray2013bayesian} and \citep{gram2019hijacking} which used PyProb.
 The latter is an example of work that ``hijacks'' a malaria simulator in the same way we ``hijacked'' the FRED simulator in this paper.
-Neither explicitly addresses control.
-There is another (\citep{chatzilena2019contemporary}) that uses the probabilistic programming system STAN \citep{carpenter2017stan} to address parameter estimation in SEIR-type models, but it too does not explore control, nor could it be repurposed to control an agent-based model.
+Neither explicitly addresses control. \citep{chatzilena2019contemporary} uses the probabilistic programming system STAN \citep{carpenter2017stan} to address parameter estimation in SEIR-type models, but it too does not explore control, nor could it be repurposed to control an agent-based model with {non-differentiable joint densities or, more generally, any external simulator not directly defined in the STAN language}.